 The Company recognizes a lease liability and right-of-use asset in our Consolidated Balance Sheets for contracts that it determines are leases or contain a lease.
 The Company's leases primarily consist of operating leases for various office spaces.
-Right-of-use assets represent the Company's right to use an underlying asset for the lease term and lease liabilities represent the Company's obligation to make lease payments arising from the lease.
+Right-of-use assets represent the Company's right to use an underlying asset for the lease term and lease liabilities represent the Company's obligation to make lease payments arising from the leases.
 The Company's right-of-use assets and lease liabilities are recognized at lease commencement based on the present value of lease payments over the lease term.
-Lease right-of-use assets include initial direct costs incurred by the Company and are presented net of deferred rent, lease incentives, and certain other existing lease liabilities.
+Lease right-of-use assets include initial direct costs incurred by the Company and are presented net of deferred rent, lease incentives and certain other existing lease liabilities.
 Absent an implicit interest rate in the lease, the Company uses its incremental borrowing rate, adjusted for the effects of collateralization, based on the information available at commencement in determining the present value of lease payments.
 The Company's lease terms may include options to extend or terminate the lease, and the Company would account for this when it is reasonably certain that the Company will exercise those options.
-Lease expense is recognized on a straight-line basis over the lease term.
-Additionally, upon amendments or other events, the Company may be required to remeasure our lease liability and right-of-use asset.

-Notes to Consolidated Financial Statements (Unaudited, dollar amounts stated in thousands)
+Notes to Consolidated Financial Statements (Unaudited, dollar amounts in tables stated in thousands, except per share amounts)